Deep Domain Experience Weighs In

-In a consumer-facing marketplace, crowd-sourced submissions made professional photo contributors superfluous.
-Tiny businesses and freelance proprietors of all stripes, who had only recently developed a need to fill their newfangled Web sites with photos, were happy with low prices.
-But upscale Enterprise buyers were increasingly dissatisfied with the mediocrity of images available online.
-Money was — and still is — left on the table that they would have been happy to pay for more consistent quality and exclusivity.
+In a consumer-facing marketplace, crowd-sourced submissions made professional photo producers superfluous.
+Tiny businesses and freelance proprietors of all stripes, who had only recently developed a need to fill rapidly increasing numbers of Web sites with photos, were happy with low prices and ordinary images.
+But Enterprise-segment buyers were — and are —dissatisfied with the increasing mediocrity of imagery available online.
+Money was — and still is — left on the table that they would be happy to pay for consistent quality and exclusivity.

 By the late aughts, which ushered in a conjunction of universal broadband with the eclipse of film (i.e., the fast uploading and downloading of digital images culminating in Kodak’s 2012 bankruptcy), the Corbis-Getty juggernaut had long since cut photographers out of the profit proposition.
 Professionals, an entire class of individual business owners, were treated collectively like an unskilled labor force, employees in a manufacturing supply chain creating a raw material.

 There is no other way to describe it.
-The vendors’ disdain for, and mistreatment of, established photographers, their utter ignorance for how the business was run successfully for decades, spawned an adversarial relationship that persists to this day.
-There was no reason for it.
+The vendors’ disdain for established photographers, and their utter ignorance for how the business had been run successfully for decades, spawned an adversarial relationship that persists to this day.
 A younger generation of photographers has little knowledge of this acrimonious history and how it continues to adversely affect their careers.

-As practically the only game left in town, not due to competitive superiority but deep pockets, Getty Images has become a behemoth of editorial-photo distribution (for publication).
-However, it is with gross cynicism that Getty itself lays blame for the existential problems facing photojournalism, today, on social media and search platforms, instead of acknowledging the fact that its own cofounders, Mark Getty and Jonathan Klein, are personally responsible for creating and perpetuating photo industry dysfunction in the first place, and that they began their economic assault on photographers before the advent of the World Wide Web.
+As practically the only game left in town, not due to competitive superiority but deep pockets, Getty Images became a behemoth of editorial-photo distribution (for publication).
+Yet Getty has never represented more than a few hundred of the tens of thousands of working pro photojournalists.
+In fact, these hardworking, brave, intelligent, and insightful photojournalists persevere in spite of Getty’s machinations.
+It is with gross hypocrisy that Getty itself lays blame for the existential problems facing photojournalism, today, on social media and search platforms, instead of acknowledging the fact that its own cofounders, Mark Getty and Jonathan Klein, are personally responsible for creating and perpetuating photo industry dysfunction in the first place, and that they began their economic assault on photographers before the advent of the World Wide Web.
+That’s not just this writer’s pique, inveighing against the perceived injustice of it all, but the broadly held opinion of many authoritative industry creatives on both the buying and the selling sides of the marketplace.
 Ironically, it was the Web’s effectiveness at fostering consumer-facing, commodified transactions that saved their insidious business model from total failure.

 Initially, Bill Gates, Mark Getty, and Jonathan Klein hired people to run their companies who cared deeply about photography and photographers.
 Whether by resignation or firing, they left in quick succession.
 Today, there is no longer anyone at the helm with firsthand knowledge about best practices that once governed a true photo agency.
 There are no photo agencies anymore; far fewer anyway, to competitively recruit and foster the best creative talent.
 By the time millennial photographers and photo buyers habituated to crowd-sourcing, along with a new generation of software designers and engineers, an institutional memory loss prevailed.
 No one knew, anymore, how to maximize the economic value of photography.

 Industry-embraced best practices got lost in a fog and were consigned to oblivion, despite the hard work of an earlier generation of photographers and the guilds that represented them to establish honest principles with photo buyers.
 The American Society of Media Photographers (ASMP) and the Advertising Photographers of America (APA) promulgated one simple and fair principle that remains protected by federal copyright law: the more one pays to license a photograph, the more market reach one gets (i.e., broader publication rights).
-That principle applies irrespective of what medium a photograph is published in; online, in print . . . wherever.
+That principle applies irrespective of what medium a photograph is published in.

-Digital Dogma is Barking Up the Wrong Tree
+Digital Dogma Was Barking Up the Wrong Tree

 Cameras, lenses, lights, and photo-editing software have flourished with technological innovation since the dawn of the Digital Century.
-It’s been all on the creative side.
+It was all on the creative side.
 But the business side of photography is riven by technological indifference.
-That’s regrettable because it was always possible to shape technology for the benefit of photographers and the clients they serve, rather than to upend they work for the sole economic benefit of middlemen.
+That’s regrettable because it was always possible to shape technology for the benefit of photographers and the clients they serve, rather than to upend the way they work for the sole economic benefit of middlemen.

-Neither Corbis or Getty Images were based in Silicon Valley; but early on they boarded a train of thought headed in that direction.
-The Valley has long been obsessed with the notion of “sharing” and a so-called “gig economy.”
-Uber and Airbnb are the two most obvious examples.
+For example, neither Corbis or Getty Images were based in Silicon Valley; but early on they boarded a train of thought headed in that direction.
+The Valley is obsessed with the notion of “sharing” and a so-called “gig economy.”
+Uber and Airbnb are the two best known instantiations.
 However, unlike Uber, whose riders and drivers are universally interchangeable, and unlike Airbnb, whose renters and landlords are also universally interchangeable, contracting a photographer for a commercial photo shoot is a highly subjective matter.
 It is usually the result of a cultivated, long-term professional relationship.